wenhuchen/Table-Fact-Checking/README.md

 - unidecode
 - nltk: wordnet, averaged_perceptron_tagger

-## Direct Running on the Preprocessed Data
+## Direct Running: Without Preprocessing Data
-## Download the synthesized program candidates
+### Download the synthesized program candidates
 Downloading the preprocessed data for LPA
 Here we provide the data we obtained after preprocessing through the above pipeline, you can download that by running